 Microsoft has long been an enigma to many observers.
 From the time that a single decision at IBM gave Bill Gates’ company the advantage in establishing its DOS operating system to the launch of Windows 98, Microsoft was the standard against which all technology companies were measured… but then it ran off the tracks.
 Most fingers have been pointed towards Steve Ballmer, the animated, mercurial CEO who many believe has single handedly decimated the company ever since a 2000 shouting match with Gates left him with his hand on the wheel.

-’s Kurt Eichenwald has been delving into the bewildering affairs in Redmond and through his interviews, research on corporate records and reviews of emails between executives at the company’s highest levels, he paints a picture of a devastated and demoralized company.
-Analyzing what Microsoft has done wrong can point to what your company should not
+Vanity Fair’s Kurt Eichenwald has been delving into the bewildering affairs in Redmond and through his interviews, research on corporate records and reviews of emails between executives at the company’s highest levels, he paints a picture of a devastated and demoralized company.
+Analyzing what Microsoft has done wrong can point to what your company should not do.

 Stack Ranking Demolished Microsoft

 In the Ballmer era, Microsoft has adopted a management policy known as “stack ranking.”
 This is a program that mandates each department to determine a fixed percentage of employees as their top, good, average and poor performers and has been widely cited as being responsible for crumbling Microsoft’s once famed innovation ability.

 10% of a Team Doing the Finest Work Would Be Savaged